 Indiana Tech offers two payment options for remitting your portion of the cost of the education.
 Traditional: The traditional method of paying for the college experience is to have the bill paid prior to the beginning of the semester.
-This means that your payment is due 30 days before the first day of class in any given semester.
+This means that your payment is due before the first day of class in any given semester.
 Inter-term and summer school charges are due prior to the session start date.
 Payment Plan: Indiana Tech has an internal payment plan which allows you to split your charges for the year among nine payments.
-The first payment is due 30 days prior to the first day of class in the fall semester and payable each month thereafter.
+The first payment is due August 10 for the fall semester and payable each month thereafter.
 The cost for this payment plan is \$75 per year.
-For students beginning in the spring semester, the payment plan is split among five payments with the first payment due 30 days prior to the first day of class and payable each month thereafter.
+For students beginning in the spring semester, the payment plan is split among five payments with the first payment due December 10 and payable each month thereafter.